 Just five years after the 1964 debut of Radio Caroline, Ireland would be plunged into the “Troubles”, which became almost 30 years of civil

 war.
-So, O’Rahilly made his splash just a few years before security issues would have scuppered the very idea of the Irish revolutionary’s grandson fitting out a radio ship at a port deep inside countryside that became largely controlled by IRA terrorists, just few miles south of the disputed border.
-By 1969, that would certainly have given the UK government an easy pretext to stop the ‘pirates’ almost before they had begun.
+So, O’Rahilly made his splash just a few years before security issues would have scuppered the very idea of the Irish revolutionary’s grandson fitting out a radio ship at a port deep inside countryside that became largely controlled by IRA militia, just few miles south of the disputed border.
+By 1969, the emerging terrorist activity would certainly have given the UK government an easy pretext to stop the ‘pirates’ almost before they had begun.

 In the event, the 1967 legislation which finally outlawed the UK-based ‘pirates’, left Radio Caroline struggling to survive intermittently for the following 20 years.
 And it didn’t last.
 The two ships were forcibly towed away in March 1968 by the Dutch company which had been responsible for supplying them amid stories of unpaid debts.
 The former Radio Caroline South ship returned a few years later but finally sank in a North Sea gale.